This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 Baked Rigatoni is full of zesty meat, tender noodles and lots of cheese!
-Super simple this is the ultimate comfort food!
+Super simple and incredibly delicious, this is the ultimate comfort food!

 What You Need For Rigatoni

-Amazing ingredients on their own, combine to create an incredible homey dish.
+Amazing ingredients on their own, combine to create an incredible homecooked Italian dish.
+Check out the recipe card for exact measurements!

 - Rigatoni: Cook the pasta al dente for best results.

-- Olive Oil: The perfect oil for this Italian dish.
+- Olive Oil: The perfect oil to cook with for this Italian dish.

-- Ground Sausage: Using Italian sausage add a nice bit of spice.
+- Ground Sausage: Using Italian sausage adds a nice bit of spice and flavor.

 - Italian Seasoning: A great combination of spices and herbs.